SparkUniverse/EssentialInstaller/README.md

 ## Building

-Before building the Essential Installer, you must have both Rust and Java 21 or above JDK installed.
+Before building the Essential Installer, you must have both Rust and a Java 8 JDK installed.

 ### Building the installer